Policy and Procedure #194.0, Appropriate Use of Technology

 3.7 Principals, Managers and Supervisors shall:

-f) report abuses of the Appropriate Use of Technology policy and procedure to their superintendent and the Chief Technology Strategist.
+6. report abuses of the Appropriate Use of Technology policy and procedure to their superintendent and the Executive Officer, Information Technology and Business Continuity.

 3.8 All staff members shall:

-g) consult with IT Services, Research and Assessment Services and Curriculum and Instructional Services before leveraging any new and emerging technologies, to ensure ethical and safe use of these tools in our work and learning spaces.
+10. consult with IT Services, Research and Assessment Services and Curriculum and Instructional Services before leveraging any new and emerging technologies, to ensure ethical and safe use of these tools in our work and learning spaces. .

 3.9 Students shall:

-a) make sure they understand and follow the Information Technology Acceptable Use Agreement; and
+1. make sure they understand and follow the Information Technology Acceptable Use Agreement;

 3.10 All users shall:

-o) refrain from connecting network devices, such as, but not limited to, mini-hub switches or wireless routers, and Internet of Things (I.o.T.) devices, including, but not limited to, lights, appliances and sensors without obtaining prior approval from Information Technology Services;
+15. refrain from connecting network devices, such as, but not limited to, mini-hub switches or wireless routers, and Internet of Things (IOT) devices, including, but not limited to, lights, appliances and sensors without obtaining prior approval from Information Technology Services;

-r) report to the Chief Technology Strategist, any inappropriate content on any Board-provisioned technology of which they become aware.
+18. report to the Executive Officer, Information Technology and Business Continuity, any inappropriate content on any Board-provisioned technology of which they become aware.

 4. Definitions